Martin Scorsese's unrealized projects: Joker

 It was reported in the 2010s that Scorsese was to produce Joker with Leonardo DiCaprio playing the titular character.
 He later left the project to focus on The Irishman.

 Untitled Byron Janis biopic

 In 2016, Scorsese was reported as attached to a biopic based on the life of classical pianist Byron Janis.

 Bastard

 Rodrigo Prieto, the cinematographer for Silence, intended for his directorial debut to be Bastard.
 The script was written by Bill Gullo and Scorsese was an executive producer.
 Filming was meant to start in the first quarter of 2018.

 King Leopold's Ghost

 On November 21, 2019, it was announced that Ben Affleck would direct a film adaptation of Adam Hochschild's 1998 book King Leopold's Ghost, about the plundering and atrocities committed in the Congo Free State under King Leopold II of Belgium, with Farhad Safinia writing the screenplay.
 Scorsese and Emma Tillinger Koskoff were set to produce the film through Sikelia Productions alongside Affleck's Pearl Street Films and Harry Belafonte and Gina Belafonte.

+Another Turn of the Screw

+In 2020, Scorsese's name was linked to the production of Another Turn of the Screw, the story of a young woman who becomes the assistant to novelist Henry James.
+He was attached as executive producer alongside Daniel Christophersen and the film's directors, Philip Horne and Simon Johnson.
+The cast consisted of Emily Barber as Theodora Bosanquet, Stanley Townsend as Henry James, Geoffrey Streatfeild as Colonel Betteridge, Melanie Jessop as Mary Petherbridge, and Jasmine McIvor as Alice.
+It was never filmed.